Technology behind the network

 Currently (2013), the network is divided into 28 separate subnets, with around 2500 connections altogether.
 The service infrastructure includes nearly a hundred switches and a handful of servers that support the network software.
 Building switches are Hewlett-Packard Procurve switches.

 In some sites (Kalliopellonkatu 10, Katajakatu 8, Leirikatu 2) the network provided is a Wifi connection instead of cabled LAN connections.
-The available wireless networks are eduroam (used with university user accounts) and WLNET (works with credentials printed on your lease agreement).
+The available wireless networks are eduroam (used with university user accounts) and WLNET (works with credentials that can be found in LOAS intra).

 Lnet is primarily administered by a group of students and ex-students of Lappeenranta University of Technology.